esp233/esp233.github.io/_pages/publications.md

 My research unpacks the remaking of social class, particularly the underclass in contemporary China, from the following four dimensions: **precarious labor**, **cultural creation**, **consumption**, and **financialization**.

+I also regularly write reviews for books on **critical internet studies**, **platform economy**, and **cultural studies** that concentrate on the global experiences of marginalized communities.

+Click here to view my publications in chronological order or check my Google Scholar Profile for updates.

 ## Gig Work, Informal Labor, and Digital Gaming

 ### Playing to Earn: An Overview of Chinese Informal Gamer-Workers